Land & People

 Baptist Mid-Missions has remained connected with the governors of Fairview Baptist Bible College and the leaders of the Independent Baptist Churches Association, an organization that now has 42 churches.

 Both groups have asked for help in the form of Bible college faculty and missionaries who will team with Jamaicans to plant churches in urban areas.
-The missionaries are working on upgrading the Bible college’s facilities and program so that it can receive accreditation.
+Baptist Mid-Missions continues to train national pastors through teaching two-week modules at Fairview Baptist Bible College, and we are seeking future missionaries to partner with Jamaicans on a church-planting team.

 To view/download the Jamaica e-brochure, click here.